 Virginia Jointvetch Facts

-- This remains an extremely rare and beautiful species of flowering plant.
+- This also remains an extremely rare and beautiful species of flowering plant.
 Sadly, however, like a great many species in the world today, it now faces concerns over its continued existence.

-- Habitat loss has (of course) been a major contributor to the decline in numbers of the Aeschynomene Virginica.
-This occurs due to its needs for a rather specific combination of conditions.
+- Further, habitat loss constitutes a major contributor to the ongoing decline in numbers of the Aeschynomene Virginica.
+This occurs due to its needs for such a specific combination of conditions.

 Virginia Jointvetch Physical Description

-The lovely Virginia Jointvetch represents a small herbaceous species.
-Individual specimens often attain a height of as much as 6.5 ft (2 m).
+Firstly, the lovely and rare Virginia Jointvetch represents a somewhat surprising herbaceous species.
+In addition, some individual specimens actually attain a height of as much as 6.5 ft (2 m).

-The dark green leaves also lie in alternating patterns and are composed of numerous small leaflets which are also sensitive to touch.
-In fact, these will actually close upon touch.
+The dark green leaves also lie in alternating patterns and are composed of numerous small leaflets.
+Further, these special leaves remain extremely sensitive to touch.
+In fact, these will actually close upon contact.

-The Virginia Jointvetch evolved as an annual plant and typically blooms from early to late summer to early fall.
+The Virginia Jointvetch also evolved as an annual plant.
+Additionally, it typically blooms from early to late summer to early fall.
 The flower of the plant also reaches about 0.4 in (1 cm) in length.

-This same lovely bloom most commonly shows a bright yellow in color.
-The center also boasts small, bright red veins and the fruit develops as a relatively small pod.
+This same lovely bloom most commonly shows a bright yellow color.
+The center of this feature also boasts small, bright red veins.
+Finally, the distinctive fruit develops as a relatively small pod.

 Virginia Jointvetch Distribution, Habitat, and Ecology

-The truly lovely Virginia Jointvetch thrives in an extremely limited range.
+First of all, the truly lovely Virginia Jointvetch thrives in an extremely limited range.
 That’s because it appears to be native to only to a highly restricted portion of the East Coast of the United States.

 But even there, researchers know of only 20 small, isolated populations of the plant.
 In addition, most of those also remain quite small in number and widely scattered.
 This, therefore, makes it highly vulnerable.

-The few known concentrations of the plant exist in isolated portions of the states of only 4 states.
+Yet more specifically, the few known concentrations of the plant exist in isolated portions of the states of only 4 states.
 These consist of New Jersey, Maryland, Virginia, and North Carolina.

 The Virginia Jointvetch has, surprisingly, evolved to survive only in one ultra-specific habitat.
-This range is freshwater tidal marshes that both possess low salinity and experience tidal activity (picky indeed).
+This range is freshwater tidal marshes that both possess low salinity and experience tidal activity.

-Due to its highly specific environmental requirements, this plant understandably remains extremely vulnerable.
+Finally, due to its highly specific environmental requirements, this plant understandably remains extremely vulnerable.
 In addition to habitat loos, it also faces the dire threat of climate change.